Erfaniaa/map-coloring/README.md

 1. Detecting all non-white regions (eg. provinces or states).
 2. Converting the input map to a simple planar graph:
    There will be a node for each region.
-Two nodes will be adjacent, if and only if their correspondent region have a common border on the map.
+Two nodes will be adjacent, if and only if their corresponding regions have a common border on the map.
 3. Using backtracking for [coloring](https://en.wikipedia.org/wiki/Graph_coloring#Vertex_coloring) that graph (it's a recursive function that produces all valid colorings).
 4. Displaying all produced colorings on the given map.